bburns/LanguageModels/doc/report/Report.md

 difficult. -->

-it took a while to set up a good test harness and data preprocessing pipeline. then getting good architecture and parameters took a while, because each epoch took so long ~30mins
+it took a while to set up a good test harness and data preprocessing pipeline. initially developed as python programs/classes, but realized it was overkill and went with simpler notebooks. had lots of issues with unicode/latin1/cp1252/utf8 of the gutenberg texts

+then getting good architecture and parameters took a while, because each epoch took so long ~30mins

 **"Have in mind, however, that depending on your application, moving away from traditional n-grams with smoothing techniques may not be the best approach, since the state-of-the-art RNN-based models can be very slow to train."